Last updated: November 2019

 - Do you agree with the author?
 Why, or why not?

-A critique of a novel has clear style guidelines for students to adhere while writing, which are:
+This essay type has clear style guidelines for students to adhere while writing, which are:

 - Typed, double-spaced, on one side of a paper